 Comparing money lenders in South Africa

 - Eligibility requirements.
-Whether you qualify or get approved for a loan depends on your income level, credit score, and other requirements set by the lender.
+Whether you qualify or get a loan depends on your income level, credit score, and other requirements set by the lender.
 Look for a money lender with requirements that you can easily meet.

 - Application process.
 Money lenders who offer easy online applications, fast approvals, and good customer service can make the money lending process more convenient for you.